The Music Room

 BOSE 901 SERIES IV.....
 LIVE AND LOUD !

-On to the 901's and Live DVD Concerts
+On to the 901's and Live DVD Concerts, sonic fireworks

-I spent the last weekend enjoying some Live Concert DVD's playing through the Bose 901's.
+I spent the a weekend enjoying some Live Concert DVD's playing through the Bose 901's

 DVD's listened to: